tomekstefaniak/read-write-monitor/README.md

 ## Test
 I prepared simple stress test for the Monitor that precisely logs every read/write's start and end.
-You can clone repo and rust the test by command:
+You can clone repo and run the test by command:
 ```bash
 go test -race -run TestRWMonitor
 ```